chuckb/cryptomath/README.md

 | Wei       | WEI    | 0        | 1000000000000000000      |

 ### Other Supported Cryptocurrencies
 The library supports many other cryptocurrencies with their respective denominations.
-Each cryptocurrency has a base unit and a smallest unit (usually with 0 decimal places).
+Each cryptocurrency has a base unit and a smallest unit (with 0 decimal places).

+To add additional currency types and denominations, see the cryptomath.h file and the typedefs and static arrays at the top of the file.

 ## Testing